wp-plugins/generalstats/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of GeneralStats which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 2.20 =

+* Changed default Ajax library to jQuery (Prototype is by default now only used for the settings-page)
+* Code clean-up in the Ajax-refresh-files
+* Small bug-fixes and enhancements

 = 2.10 =